syall/knowit/content/posts/the-browser-as-a-program.md

 `FTP` stands for File Transfer Protocol and is another protocol that sends files between a client and a server.

-Having protocols implemented mean that the browser is not just a standalone program but also a capable networking application.
+Having protocols implemented means that the browser is not just a standalone program but also a capable networking application.

 ## Complexity

-Browsers as programs contain code that span over a majority of fields in both Computer Science and Software Engineering, a class of programs that are unique in the span of functionality.
+Browsers contain code that span over a majority of fields in both Computer Science and Software Engineering, a class of programs that are unique in the span of functionality and complexity.

-From a programming languages perspective, major browsers have to implement at least three evolving languages (HTML, CSS, and JavaScript) as well as the interactivity between them, balancing heaviness in complexity with speed for user experience.
+From a programming languages perspective, major browsers have to implement at least three evolving languages (HTML, CSS, and JS) as well as the interactivity between them, balancing heaviness in complexity with speed for user experience.

-From an operating systems perspective, the browser can act as an operating system interface, especially in the situation where all work is done through web applications or built-in tools (possible in Chrome DevTools `Filesystem` tab under `Sources`).
+From an operating systems perspective, the browser can act as an operating system interface, especially in the situation where all work is done through web applications.

 From a networking perspective, the browser implements complex communication protocols so it can network with other devices and the internet.

-With the onset of [WebAssembly](https://webassembly.org/) and the existence of [ChromeOS](https://www.chromium.org/chromium-os), the importance of the browser will only increase as apps are ported from native to web applications, reaching a wider array of users in a familiar environment: the browser.
+With the onset of [WebAssembly](https://webassembly.org/) and the existence of [ChromeOS](https://www.chromium.org/chromium-os), the importance and complexity of the browser will only increase as apps that once could only be native are ported as web applications, reaching a wider array of users in a familiar environment: the browser.